Valley of the Dolls (1967) & Once is Not Enough (1975)

 Lee: Oh no! tisk tisk tisk!
 Don’t even talk about it!

 Jo: Ok, I won’t talk about it.
 I won’t talk about Visiting Hours.
 We’ll bury it.
-Can I talk about the Swarm and Airport ’77 where you played Christopher Lee’s wife whose a lush?
+Can I talk about The Swarm and Airport ’77 where you played Christopher Lee’s wife who’s a lush?

 Lee: Ohhh, absolutely! [laughs]